matthew-oconnell/parsec/README.md

 ```

 If you'd like edits to the README style or different examples (more complex RON features, or showing how to produce machine-readable diffs), tell me which examples you prefer and I will update the file.

+## Notes on the `ps::Dictionary` API (recent changes)

+A few small, developer-facing changes were introduced to `ps::Dictionary` that are useful to be aware of when upgrading code or writing tests:

+- Single-include: prefer `#include <ps/parsec.h>` which pulls in the commonly used headers (`dictionary.h`, `parse.h`, `validate.h`).

+- `dump(int indent = 4, bool compact = true) const`: the pretty-printer supports a "tight" compact form when `indent == 0 && compact == true` — this produces a single-line JSON-like string with no spaces after commas or colons (many tests depend on this exact formatting).
+When `compact` is true the printer will also prefer one-line representations for small structures (uses an 80-character heuristic).

+- `operator[](int index)`: that's now a convenience for building arrays in-place.
+If a `ps::Dictionary` is currently an empty mapped object, using `dict["arr"][0] = 5;` will automatically convert the mapped object into an array and resize it to accommodate the indexed access.
+If the object already contains keys (i.e., is being used as a map) this will throw.

+- `asInts()`, `asDoubles()`, `asStrings()`, `asBools()`, `asObjects()`: these helpers return a vector and will accept either a corresponding array type or a scalar, returning a single-element vector for scalars.
+For example, a `Dictionary` holding the integer `3` will make `asInts()` return `{3}`. `asObjects()` will return a single-element vector containing the object when called on an object value.

+- `overrideEntries(const Dictionary&)` and `merge(const Dictionary&)`: small helpers that merge/overlay object entries. `overrideEntries` applies entries from the argument over the receiver, while `merge` returns a deep-merged result.
+These are convenient for composing configurations and are used by the library's defaults/validation helpers.

+These changes are intentionally small and backward-compatible for most code, but they make some common test and construction idioms easier (especially builder-style `dict["arr"][0] = ...` usage and the pretty-printer's deterministic one-line output).